Overview

 - Parameters:

-path– The path where the document will be created on the server.schema– AMeshSchemadescribing the structure of the document.json– (Optional) Initial data or metadata to send along with the creation request.
+path– The path where the document will be created on the server.json– (Optional) Initial data or metadata to send along with the creation request.

 - Description

-Sends a request to create a newMeshDocumentat the given path with a specified schema.
+Sends a request to create a newMeshDocumentat the given path.
+The server infers the schema from the document’s extension (for example,.htmluses.schemas/html.json).

 open(path, create = true)